Let me introduce myself… My name is Jan Vandevelde, a highly motivated young man with a no-nonsense attitude.

 I studied Economics – Modern Languages, after which I studied for translator English-Spanish.
 In 2000 I decided not to pursue my studies and start my professional career.

 Transitioning from a “digital world” into Waste Management

-I started my career as a Customer Service Representative at Mobistar (the second largest Telecom operator in Belgium).
+I started my career as a Customer Service Representative at Mobistar (the second largest Telecom operator in Belgium, now Orange).
 For almost four years I tried to provide a solution for each problem my customers had.
 I wanted to know every small detail about the network, the technical limitations and the reasons why a customer could or could not do something with his mobile.
 I digged through our applications and software to learn if the source of the problem was because it was technically not possible or our company wouldn’t let a customer do something from a management point of view.
 This eagerness of mine resulted in an above average knowledge and experience for which I was seen as a role model.
 My management noticed that and saw that I had potential.
-In the years after that I grew into several positions, first as Customer Service Coordinator, then as a Team Leaderand ending up as a Quality & Coaching Coordinator.
-For 9 years I’ve improved myself and learned the ins and outs of Sales & Marketing.
+In the years after that, I grew into several positions, first as Customer Service Coordinator, then as a Team Leader and ending up as a Quality & Coaching Coordinator.
+For 9 years I’ve improved myself and learned the ins and outs of Service, Sales & Marketing.

 Since I started working fulltime I always had some side-projects in my spare time like blogging, building websites, promoting my sites, doing some affiliate marketing which all contributed to an increased knowledge of the Internet Marketing world.

 After 9 years it was time for me to change courses and take my experience elsewhere.
 And guess what,… I ended up in a completely opposite world… Waste Management!